Skip to Main Content

 Is thermal footage useful for documentaries?

+Here is what that looks like on the ground.
 Thermal adds a unique perspective to documentaries shot in Malta—revealing energy efficiency in baroque Valletta limestone palaces and Mdina's medieval streets, capturing the subterranean conditions of the Hypogeum, or visualizing the Malta Film Studios water tank operations used in Gladiator and Game of Thrones.

 Can thermal footage be composited?

 Yes, thermal footage can be composited with visible light footage or used as creative elements.
-Post-production can enhance thermal imagery for specific visual effects or scientific presentations.
+Post-prod can boost thermal visuals for specific visual effects or scientific presentations.

 Need Thermal Imaging?